 As you may know by now, EPUB, the contemporary eBook standard, doesn’t carry embedded fonts as PDF did.
 Every formatting niceties and emphasis must be achieved by header tags, font size, italics, and bold emphasis.

-Read a guide on the web on how to write the front matter of your eBook, it’s all the content that comes before the main content.
+This guide on how to create an ebook is a generalist one.
+You should also read a guide on the web on how to write the front matter of your eBook, it’s all the content that comes before the main content.

 If you think it’s too much work or you can’t find one, then get five paper books and study the first pages, you’ll see a more or less rigid pattern to it.
 Follow it as it is, don’t get creative with the front matter.
 Copy it, changing the content of the title of the book, the author’s name, and the rest of the front-matter content.

 The same goes for any additional content that is not the manuscript but the supplementary matter that you decided to put in the last pages, like bibliography, notes, appendixes.